itsme2417/PolyMind/README.md

 ```bash
 python main.py
 ```
 There are no "commands" or similar as everything is done via function calling.
-Clearing the context can be done by asking the model to do so.
+Clearing the context can be done by asking the model to do so, along with the Enabled features can be disabled or enabled temporarily in the same way.

 ## Configuration